EMG-MU/WAPPAC_docs/docs/competition_overview.md

 3. **Generate evaluation files**.

 4. **Submit** your controller, evaluation files and a report for official evaluation by the organizers.
-For further details refer to [docs/submission]
+For further details refer to {doc}`submission`

 This ensures a **fair, repeatable, and secure evaluation** of all participants’ controllers.